edutap-eu/esc-native-wallet/README.md

 ### Local development with maven

-Compile the porject and publish it to your local maven repository:
+Compile the project and publish it to your local maven repository:

 ```bash
 ./gradlew publishToMavenLoca